 Or perhaps not.
 The truth is, the rise of right populism and the unhindered spread of "hate speech" and "fake news" have poisoned entire societies, even German society.
 Last year 19 journalists were physically attacked, 18 of these in the context of rightist or right-wing extremist events.

-Part of the reason for this is the irresponsible use of the NS term “Lügenpresse” [published lies], which the followers of Pegida never seem tired of repeating.
+Part of the reason for this is the irresponsible use of the NS term "Lügenpresse" [published lies], which the followers of Pegida never seem tired of repeating.
 In this way bogeymen are created, and bogeymen generate rage, which results in violence.
-Martin Hoffmann, a scholar at the ECPMF with a scholarship from the Media Foundation, has investigated this connection in two different studies (“Feindbilder” I +II).
+Martin Hoffmann, a scholar at the ECPMF with a scholarship from the Media Foundation and the European Institute of Journalism and Communication Research, has investigated this connection in several different studies ("Feindbilder").
 This also belongs to our tasks: to shed light on the structures of press freedom.
 And especially then, when these structures threaten to collapse.

 But criticism alone is not enough.
 The ECPMF also wants to point out solutions.
 At our conference "Defending the truth in a post-truth era" many journalists and media experts presented tools with which to distinguish fakes from facts.
 Professor Dirk Voorhoof, an internationally recognized media lawyer, presented his "Manifesto on Fake News", showing the individual actors - journalists, politicians, media consumers and the social media - political opportunities for coming to grips with the phenomenon.
 We are currently working - for the umpteenth time - on the topic of "whistleblowing".
 The aim is not to complain that so many whistleblowers are imprisoned.
 The aim is to promote legislation that protects whistleblowers.
 This requires precise work and precise expertise.
 In my view, it is an honour to be able to invest one's efforts in such objectives.